Jason-Omondi/arithmetic-formatter-project/README.md

+Python Scientific Computing with Python Projects Arithmetic formatter assignment for FreeCodeCamp.
+The section below explains all of the steps required to complete this assignment.

+Full Documentation: Documentation
 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: